Jewish Combat Organization: Offshoot of Jewish youth groups

+Women played a central role in the ŻOB as couriers, organizers, smugglers, intelligence operatives, and fighters.
+Because women were often perceived by German authorities as less likely to be involved in armed resistance, they were frequently able to move between ghettos and on the "Aryan side" using forged documents, transporting weapons, messages, and supplies.

+Several women became prominent members of the organization, including Zivia Lubetkin, one of the leaders of the Warsaw Ghetto resistance; Frumka Płotnicka, who helped organize underground activity in multiple ghettos; Mira Fuchrer, a liaison and resistance activist closely associated with Mordechai Anielewicz; and Vladka Meed, who served as a courier between Jewish and Polish underground networks.

+The formation of the ŻOB represented an unusual political alliance within prewar Polish Jewish politics.
+The organization brought together members of socialist-Zionist youth movements, Labor Zionist groups, communists, and the Jewish Labour Bund, despite longstanding ideological divisions between Zionist and non-Zionist Jewish political currents.
+Historians have noted that the mass deportations during the Grossaktion Warsaw in the summer of 1942 and growing awareness of Nazi extermination policies helped create the conditions for broader political cooperation and armed resistance within the Warsaw Ghetto.

 In November 1942, ŻOB officially became part of and subordinated its activities to the High Command of the Armia Krajowa.
-In return the Home Army (Armia Krajowa) began providing ŻOB with weapons and training, with the first shipment of guns and ammunition being provided in December 1942.
+In return, the Home Army (Armia Krajowa) began providing ŻOB with weapons and training, with the first shipment of guns and ammunition being provided in December 1942.
 The organization was spied upon by Jewish collaborators which the Nazis called the Society of Free Jews (Towarzystwo Wolnych Żydów).

 ŻOB resistance to the second deportation

 On 18 January 1943, the Nazis began a second wave of deportations.
 The first Jews the Germans rounded up included a number of ŻOB fighters who had intentionally crept into the column of deportees.
-Led by Mordechai Anielewicz they waited for the appropriate signal, then stepped out of formation, and fought the Nazis with small arms.
-The column scattered and news of the ŻZW and ŻOB action quickly spread throughout the ghetto.
+Led by Mordechai Anielewicz, they waited for the appropriate signal, then stepped out of formation, and fought the Nazis with small arms.
+The column scattered, and news of the ŻZW and ŻOB action quickly spread throughout the ghetto.
 During this small deportation, the Nazis only managed to round up about 5,000 to 6,000 Jews.

-The deportations lasted four days during which the Germans met other acts of resistance from the ŻOB.
+The deportations lasted four days, during which the Germans met other acts of resistance from the ŻOB.
 When they left the ghetto on 22 January 1943, the remaining Jews regarded it as a victory, however Israel Gutman, a member of the ŻOB who subsequently became one of the leading authors on Jewish Warsaw wrote, "It [was] not known [to the Jews] that the Germans had not intended to liquidate the entire ghetto by means of the January deportations."
 However, Gutman concludes that the "[January] deportations... had a decisive influence on the ghetto's last months."